jcansdale/SnippetColorizer/README.md

 ### How to test

 This project can be tested using [TestDriven.Net](https://marketplace.visualstudio.com/items?itemName=JamieCansdale.TestDrivenNet)'s `Test With > In-Proc (VS SDK)` feature.
-This allows code to be executed inside the current Visual Studio process, MEF services to be prototypes and calls made to services.
-You can download from the marketplace [here](https://marketplace.visualstudio.com/items?itemName=JamieCansdale.TestDrivenNet).
+This allows code to be executed inside the current Visual Studio process, MEF services to be prototyped and calls made to Visual Studio services.
+You can download this extension from the marketplace [here](https://marketplace.visualstudio.com/items?itemName=JamieCansdale.TestDrivenNet).

 ![image](https://user-images.githubusercontent.com/11719160/48125901-b3c7c700-e277-11e8-99a5-fadab6e08dcb.png)